lhaake/unit4-proj-frontend/project_worksheet.md

 ## PostMVP
-- For running: calculate pace based on distance and time
+- For running/biking: calculate pace based on distance and time
 - Calendar that would display the workouts entered by date (API research needed for this)
 - Add additional functionality to filter data by date, time, distance, keyword